-2 The local patient dose levels should be compared with LDRLs or NDRLs at least once per year.
-3 LDRLs should be compared with NDRLs and NDRLs with EDRLs whenever any DRLs have been
+The local patient dose levels should be compared with LDRLs or NDRLs at least once per year.
+LDRLs should be compared with NDRLs and NDRLs with EDRLs whenever any DRLs have been established or updated.

-6 9.4 Local reviews and actions when DRLs are exceeded
+9.4 Local reviews and actions when DRLs are exceeded

-7 All radiological departments should apply the available NDRLs, unless lower (more strict) LDRLs 8 have been defined.
-Whenever the DRLs applied are consistently exceeded, appropriate 9 investigations to identify the reasons, and corrective actions to improve the clinical practice, if 10 necessary and feasible, should be undertaken without undue delay (EC, 2014).
-The investigation should include review of equipment performance, the settings used, and the examination protocols 11 12 (Martin, 2011).
+All radiological departments should apply the available NDRLs, unless lower (more strict) LDRLs have been defined.
+Whenever the DRLs applied are consistently exceeded, appropriate investigations to identify the reasons, and corrective actions to improve the clinical practice, if necessary and feasible, should be undertaken without undue delay (EC, 2014).
+The investigation should include review of equipment performance, the settings used, and the examination protocols (Martin, 2011).
 The factors most likely to be involved are dose survey methodology, equipment performance, procedure protocol and operator skill.
-A typical reason maybe related to a failure to 13 14 adapt the imaging protocol to account for paediatric diseases and paediatric patient sizes.
+A typical reason may be related to a failure to adapt the imaging protocol to account for paediatric diseases and paediatric patient sizes.

-Findings of deficiencies in equipment performance might require a critical review of QA and maintenance programmes or initiate the replacement of equipment, Other corrective actions may include for example adjustment of the AEC, review and adjustment of standard operating procedures and protocols, and setting of equipment controls,
+Findings of deficiencies in equipment performance might require a critical review of QA and maintenance programmes or initiate the replacement of equipment.
+Other corrective actions may include for example adjustment of the AEC, review and adjustment of standard operating procedures and protocols, and setting of equipment controls.

 The responsibility for investigations and corrective actions must be given to appropriate staff who have the necessary expertise.
-The groups of staff involved will depend on arrangements in each country or region, and may be medical physicists, radiographers, medical physics technologists, or paediatric radiologists, who may be employed by the healthcare provider or under contract to the provider (Martin et al., 2013).
+The groups of staff involved will depend on arrangements in each country or region, and may be medical physicists, radiographers or paediatric radiologists, who may be employed by the healthcare provider or under contract to the provider (Martin et al., 2013).